Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Key takeaways

-Over 75% of seniors take prescription drugs, and one-third of people over 65 take an average of six prescription drugs.
-With statistics like these, it’s no surprise that prescription costs are among the top concerns for Medicare beneficiaries.
+Nine out of ten people age 65 or older take prescription drugs, with the average person in that age group taking four or more prescriptions per day.1 With statistics like these, it’s no surprise that prescription costs are among the top concerns for Medicare beneficiaries.

 Even with Medicare Part D or private insurance to help cover the costs of prescriptions, there are still co-pays, coinsurance, and coverage gaps which can leave beneficiaries paying out-of-pocket.
 These expenses can create a financial drain and stretch fixed incomes to the breaking point – and even drive beneficiaries to risky behaviors that include rationing – or foregoing – their prescriptions.